 Copacabana to La Paz Bolivia

-The final leg of our trip was up to La Paz.
+The final leg of our Peru/Bolivia Hop trip was up to La Paz.
 We left Copacabana at 6pm with a scheduled arrival in La Paz at 9:30pm.

-This relief was soon replaced by coughing and gagging as the motors gushed evil smelling diesel fumes.
-They poured into the partly enclosed seating area of the cabin.
+This relief was soon replaced by coughing and gagging as the evil smelling cloud poured into the partly enclosed seating area of the cabin.
 In a vain attempt to filter the fumes passengers clutched scarves and jackets over their noses and mouths.
-Despite the strong wind their was no respite.

-It was fortunate that the trip was short and we were soon disembarked onto a desolate dock.
-We walked up to a bleak windswept plaza.
-The area was busy with street food vendors, small shops and other passengers waiting for their transport.
+Fortunately the trip was short and we soon disembarked onto a desolate windswept dock.
+From here we made our way towards the blinking lights of a bleak but potentially sheltered plaza.
+The area was busy with street food vendors, small shops and passengers from other buses waiting for their transport.
 After buying some food we huddled around waiting for our bus to come across.

 The bus stopped on the corner of a busy street.
 Where the guide started calling out the names of hostels and hotels that were out of the planned drop off zone for the bus.